ost-cas-fea-25-26/pp-web-app/README.md

 ## 🚀 Overview

-**PP Web App** is the main Next.js application of the Put & Push platform.
+**PP Web App** is the main Next.js application of the Putt & Push platform.
 It consumes the **PP Design System**, integrates authentication, database access, and APIs, and represents the production-ready web frontend.

 The app is built with scalability, type safety, and automation in mind, featuring a fully automated CI/CD pipeline and comprehensive test coverage.